lk-geimfari/mimesis/docs/index.rst

 - **Data variety**: Supports data for  `a lot of data providers <https://mimesis.name/api.html>`_ for a variety of proposes.
 - **Schema-based generators**: Provides an easy mechanism to generate data by the schema of any complexity.
 - **Country-specific data providers**: Provides data specific only for `some countries <https://mimesis.name/api.html#builtin-data-providers>`_.
+- **Zero hard dependencies**: Does not require any modules other than the Python standard library.

 .. include:: contents.rst.inc